 IBD is a diagnosis of exclusion, so it’s important to rule out everything else that can cause vomiting and diarrhoea.
 That means keeping your furbaby up-to-date with prevention (to make sure it’s not worms causing all this trouble!).
-It also means keeping your furbaby on a hydrolysed diet (like Hill’s z/d or Royal Canin Hypollergenic or Royal Canin Anallergenic) for at least 6 weeks.
-Next steps include a full blood test, a blood test for vitamin B12 levels, and/or an ultrasound.
+Intestinal lymphoma is a very common gut cancer in cats and can be especially difficult to tell apart from IBD in cats.

 How do we treat IBD?

-Why is it so important to know it’s IBD?
-Well, the treatment depends on the results from all the aforementioned tests.
-If we catch it early enough, we can manage IBD easily enough with a special hydrolysed diet, which minimises the amount of different food proteins that can set the gut off.
-If vitamin B12 levels are low, we can start supplementation.
-Some furbabies need immunosuppressive drugs to calm the gut down, while other furbabies need antibiotics to clear out the bacteria (and then probiotics to make sure their gut is filled with good bacteria).
+It depends on the results from all the aforementioned tests.
+If we catch it early enough, we can manage IBD easily enough with a special diet, which minimises the amount of different food proteins that can set the gut off.
+Some furbabies do not respond to diet changes alone and may need immunosuppressive drugs to calm the gut down.
+Other furbabies may need antibiotics and/or probiotics.

 If Vitamin B12 levels are low, we will often supplement them.
 The addition of probiotics and/or soluble fibre like psyllium can also promote a healthier gut microbiome and reduce the clinical signs of IBD.